DCotterill/halixia-hugo/content/ma/learn-how-to-sculpt-256.md

 layout: static
 ---

-Have fun and get creative with pottery
+Have fun and get creative with pottery.

 You can create sculpture!
 Even if you’re just a beginner, you won’t believe what you can do!
 By understanding the basics, you will be surprised with what you can achieve in a short space of time.